St. John's Board of Trade to meet with federal economic minister over business concerns | CBC News

 Concerns include navigating and accessing federal help

-Businesses are expressing their concerns regarding current federal COVID-19 help with the St. John's Board of Trade prior to a meeting the board will hold with the federal Minister of Economic Development.
+Businesses are expressing their concerns regarding current federal COVID-19 help to the St. John's Board of Trade prior to a meeting the board will hold with federal Economic Development Minister Mélanie Joly.

 The board of trade held a virtual town hall Tuesday afternoon, in which 60 local companies talked about some of the most pressing issues they are facing.

-Wadden said it's not that businesses dislike what is being rolled out by the government, but they want to improve the current system in order to save their companies.
+Wadden said it's not that businesses dislike what is being rolled out by the government, but they want to improve the current system to save their companies.

-On the top of that list of concerns is a lack of communication regarding the rules and procedures surrounding relief programs.
+On the top of their list of concerns is what they say is a lack of communication regarding the rules and procedures surrounding relief programs.

 "How do we make it simple?
 Is there a way the minister can make it simple?
 Simple as in explaining it, administering it and releasing the funds," he said.